 Thoughts on his feat

-His feat is not a game-changer, but since large battlegroups in Mk3 tend to be more prevalent than ever, Electrical Storm is going to be more appealing.
-It is a great counter against fast arc-nodes, like the Cryxian bonejacks.
+His feat is rarely a game-changer, but since large battlegroups in Mk3 tend to be more prevalent than ever, Electrical Storm is going to be more appealing.
+It is a great counter against fast arc-nodes, like the Cryxian bonejacks, and arc nodes in general, since they cannot channel spells when disrupted.
 It can be used early in game for an alpha strike, or mid-game to shut down the mobility of your enemy's heavy hitters.
-Feel free to add focus for Overpower to catch the required number of targets in your CTRL zone.
+Feel free to add focus for Overpower to catch the required number of targets in your CTRL zone, taking a Fireflies also bumps up the damage to a POW16.
 Just remember, that in order to trigger Disruption, you need to damage the targets, so you might want to spare a few focus for a critical damage boost.

 Typical Strategy & Army

 He's mostly an attrition caster with the ability to improve threat ranges via Locomotion, and create a huge control area with Overpower.
 This special rule, along with Power-up makes the old bastard an incredibly potent battlegroup controller, who can stay well back, and let his jacks play forward.